 My dreams are like a chemist Must be drugs They're a young girl's dreams True some drool and shoot like a baby with stones But I'll use just rouge Not like the scary hairs on other singing groups Like the scary hairs on other singing groups Big boobs Family food its you like a stone inside me Sit on my face I am stoned; I am drowned, now I'm bleached to blonde Now I'm empty-headed.
 See and saw bounce me back to you, will you?
 See and saw bounce me back to you, will you?, Will you?

 I was listening to a Pravda Records cover of a song from the late ’60s called “Ode to Billie Joe” (originally a Bobbi Gentry tune).
 It made me think about the original, the words, and musings about how hard it is to play on the guitar.

 I recall there was also a mysticism regarding the words and what the story was really trying to say.
-It turns out upon buy tramadol online overnight shipping looking things up that it is a story about suicide and how callous people can be about the death of those not close to them.
+Most obviously, it is a story about suicide and how callous people can be when speaking about the death of those not close to them.
 And sure, the pragmatic farmer’s mentality really comes out in the song.
 Rumor has it that the Tallahatchie Bridge (the one in real life) collapsed in 1972.

 Wes Clark discusses this topic to its ultimate futility.